Storage & Transportation of FIBCs

-Filler Cord – Typically a polypropylene material used in manufacturing sift-resistant FIBC’S. A rope or braided yarn-like cord that is sewn into a seam to help prevent the escape of fine dusts and powders.
+Filler Cord – Typically a polypropylene material used in manufacturing sift-resistant FIBC’S. A rope or braided yarn-like cord that is sewn into a seam to help prevent the escape of fine dust and powders.

-Form–Fitted Liner – Designed to take the exact shape of the FIBC.
-Form-Fit Liners will allow improved filling and complete discharging of product.
+Form-Fitted Liner – Designed to take the exact shape of the FIBC.
+Form-Fit Liners will allow improved filling and complete discharging of the product.
 Unlike a basic “tube liner”, Form-Fit Liners offer a flat top and bottom and incorporate a spout diameter and length to best compliment the FIBC’S fill and discharge spouts.

 Full Open Discharge – A type of discharge whose outlet extends from the bottom seam and follows the bag’s base dimensions.
 Also called a Full Open Dump.

 Hem/Hemming – A fold and sew, or glue operation, which prevents fraying of cut fabric and will add lift strength and seam strength to each of the bulk bags.
 This also provides a clean finish to the FIBC.
 It may be either towards the inside or outside of the bag.
 Hemming can be used to achieve desired FIBC dimensions.

 Lay Flat Width – The width of tubular fabric if stretched or laid flat from edge to edge.
 A 14” diameter Fill spout would have a lay-flat width of 22”.

-Loop Height – When layed flat the measurement from the top of the bulk bags to to the apex of loop.
+Loop Height – When laid flat the measurement from the top of the bulk bags to the apex of the loop.

 Main Fabric – U panel of a U panel style bag.

-MFY – Multi-filament yarns, used in the weaving of bias tape/straps and lift belts.
+MFY – Multi-filament yarns, used in the weaving of bias tape/straps and lifting belts.
 May be constructed of polypropylene or polyester threads.

 Multi-Trip FIBC’s – Bulk Bags designed in accordance with ISO 21898 for multiple trips.